-If you’re financially affected by the Coronavirus, you may be able to suspend your mortgage or rent payments for up to 180 days without penalty.
+If you have lost your job due to the coronavirus pandemic, you may be able to suspend your mortgage payments for up to 180 days without penalty.
 You might also have qualified for foreclosure and eviction protection during this time.
 Certain renters are also protected from eviction if they cannot pay their rent because of the pandemic.
 Relief comes in the form of federal, state and private sector programs designed to help those suffering the economic fallout of COVID-19.